A lattice Boltzmann method for Biot's consolidation model of linear poroelasticity: Numerical Experiments

 \paragraph{Strong coupling}

-Next, we consider large Biot--Willis coefficients $\alpha \in \Set{ 0.85, 0.9, 1.0}$, which means that the poroelastic system is strongly coupled.
-Fixing again $N_E = N_x$, we observe divergence of the errors for both the explicit scheme when $\alpha \geq 0.85$, and for the implicit scheme when $\alpha = 0.9$, as depicted in \cref{fig:periodic:divergence}.
+Next, we consider large Biot--Willis coefficients $\alpha \in \Set{0.6, 0.7, 0.8, 0.9, 1.0}$, which means that the poroelastic system is strongly coupled.
+Here, both the explicit scheme and (slightly later) the implicit scheme show instabilities for a sufficiently large number of multi-grid steps $N_E$, which decreases with increasing Biot--Willis coefficient $\alpha$.
+In particular, when using $N_E = 4$ multi-grid steps, we observe divergence of the errors for the explicit scheme when $\alpha \geq 0.6$, and for the implicit scheme when $\alpha \geq 0.8$, as depicted in \cref{fig:periodic:divergence}.

 Hence, the implicit scheme is slightly better than the explicit one, but ultimately also unstable for $\alpha$ close to 1.
 Similar behavior has also been observed for other numerical methods due to spurious oscillations between stress and pressure, cf. \cite{Phillips2008,Bean2014,Terekhov2020}.

-On the other hand, the centered scheme still seems to converge at almost second order for all $\alpha \in \Set{ 0.85, 0.9, 1.0}$, see \cref{fig:periodic:divergence} for $\alpha = 1.0$.
+On the other hand, the centered scheme still gives second-order convergence for all $\alpha$ up to one, see \cref{fig:periodic:divergence} for $\alpha = 1$.
 Probably, this is due to averaging over two time step which leads to the cancellation of those spurious oscillations.
-Furthermore, a detailed convergence study for varying $N_E$ is displayed in \cref{fig:periodic:alpha10} for the centered scheme using $\alpha = 1.0$.
-As for lower $\alpha$, the elasticity approximation dominates the numerical error below $N_E \approx 0.01 N_x^2$, while second-order convergence can be observed above this line.
-Note that we have observed almost identical results for $\alpha \in \Set{ 0.85, 0.9 }$.
+Furthermore, a numerical convergence study varying the number $N_E$ of multi-grid steps yields again a clear second-order convergence for the centered scheme when $N_E \geq 3$, cf.~\cref{fig:periodic:alpha10} for $\alpha = 1.0$.
+Note that we observe analogous results for $\alpha \in \Set{0.6, 0.7, 0.8, 0.9}$.